tomatolog/manticore/docs/2_installation/installing_sphinx_packages_on_redhat_and_centos.rst

-Installing Sphinx packages on RedHat and CentOS
+Installing Manticore packages on RedHat and CentOS
 -----------------------------------------------

-Currently we distribute Sphinx RPMS and SRPMS on our website for both 5.x and 6.x versions of Red Hat Enterprise Linux, but they can be installed on CentOS as well.
+Currently we distribute Manticore RPMS and SRPMS on our website for both 5.x and 6.x versions of Red Hat Enterprise Linux, but they can be installed on CentOS as well.